-This project embeds critical global learning in the teaching and learning of mathematics in school.
-Using the medium of a core subject to develop such learning places the competences at the heart of the school curriculum and encourages their prioritisation.
-The focus will be on 10-12 year olds but materials produced are likely to be suitable for a wider age range.
+This project embeds critical global learning in the teaching and learning of school mathematics.
+Using the context of a core subject to develop such learning places it at the heart of the school curriculum and encourages its prioritisation.
+Although, the focus will be on 10-12 year olds, the materials produced are likely to be suitable for a wider age range.

-The intended outputs are a teacher professional development resource; contributions to initial teacher education; curriculum materials for school learners; and e-twinning activities, all housed on a legacy website.
-Themes to be explored include the global nature of mathematics; mathematics in history; ethno-mathematics; critical numeracy; and modelling contemporary social issues.
-Throughout the processes used will emphasise an embodied approach with learners working together to create a community of enquiry, one within which they experience rational and reasonable dialogue about things that matter to them and their teachers.
-Thus both the topic content and the espoused pedagogy will support the development of the knowledge, attitudes, dispositions and skills that are required for critical global learning within the teaching of mathematics.
+The materials include curriculum materials for school learners; a teacher professional development resource; suggestions for incorporating approaches and materials in initial teacher education; and e-twinning activities, all available on this website.
+Themes explored include the global nature of mathematics; mathematics in history; mathematics from a variety of cultures; critical numeracy; and modelling contemporary societal issues.
+Throughout the processes used emphasise an embodied and participatory approach, with learners working together to create a community of inquiry, one within which they experience rational and reasonable dialogue about things that matter to them and their teachers.
+Thus, both the topic content and the espoused pedagogy support the development of the knowledge, attitudes, dispositions and skills that are required for critical global learning within the teaching of mathematics.

 In an increasingly globalised world, critical global learning should form a vital part of children's education (OECD, 2016, Global competency for an inclusive world]).

 Global competence includes acquiring the knowledge and awareness of global and intercultural issues and the ability to learn from and live with people from diverse backgrounds, developing the capacities for mutually respectful interaction and open and flexible attitudes.
 This is in line with the priority of the EU to foster education which addresses social, ethnic, linguistic and cultural diversity and which develops social, civic, intercultural competences, media literacy and critical thinking (EU, 2017, Erasmus+ Programme Guide).